aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The Matplotlib @matplotlib visualization tool and Python library was used to graphically display the evolution of some simulated processes.

-// (MIT for Pyright, Pytest, and Lark, CPL for Graphviz,)

 === Licensing

 All the software that was used to develop Deixiscript is available for free and under the terms of (different) opensource licenses.
 Other than the aforementioned ones, the core components of Deixiscript require no further dependencies outside of Python's own standard library.